 Despite the fact that the San Diego/Tijuana border is the most transited in the world, only 1 in 4 San Diegans take the drive south to cross.
 100 years ago, during the Panama-California Exposition, locals and tourists visiting the Spanish dancers, gem exhibitions, and Native American reenactment villages of Balboa Park often hopped on a trolley and for an “enjoyable 20-mile ride” to “Tia Juana.”
 Many of the popular restaurants, casinos, and racetracks in Tijuana were funded by the same American dollars that built Balboa Park.
 Yet in less than a century, the public imagination of fluidity between San Diego to Tijuana has hardened in sync with the concrete border wall itself.

-In collaboration with Cog•nate Collective and in partnership with members of Kumeyaay Community College and the teen docent program of Casa Familiar, Parkeology will provide a free public tour between Balboa Park and border territories of San Ysidro.
-Live storytelling and audio recordings will trace the animals, humans, and materials that have migrated through the region.
-Trolley services will also provide free round trip visits to Balboa Park for San Ysidro locals.
+In collaboration with Cog•nate Collective and in partnership with members of Kumeyaay Community College and the teen docent program of Casa Familiar, Parkeology provided a free public tour between Balboa Park and border territories of San Ysidro.
+Live storytelling and audio recordings traced the humans, animals, and materials that have migrated through the region.
+Trolley services also provided free round trip visits to Balboa Park for San Ysidro locals.

-During tour hours, the Plaza de Panama in Balboa Park will be transformed into the Border Trolley Tours interpretive center for tour participants and passerbys.
-In collaboration with the Velaslavasay Panorama, four mobile peepshow boxes will be displayed in the plaza, providing views of the Tijuana/San Diego border as it has evolved in the past 100 years.
-Cog•nate Collective’s Mobile Institute for Citizenship and Art (MICA) trailer will serve as the ticket booth and information center.
+During tour hours, the Plaza de Panama in Balboa Park was transformed into the Border Trolley Tours interpretive center for tour participants and passerbys.
+Cog•nate Collective’s Mobile Institute for Citizenship and Art (MICA) trailer served as the ticket booth and information center.
+In collaboration with the Velaslavasay Panorama, four mobile peepshow boxes (include link) were displayed in the plaza, providing views of the Tijuana/San Diego border as it has evolved in the past 100 years.

-Border Trolley Tours project is in direct support from the Balboa Park Conservancy, The Project for Public Spaces, Southwest Airlines Heart of the Community Grant & The San Diego Foundation
+Border Trolley Tours project is in direct support from the Balboa Park Conservancy, The Balboa Park Cultural Partnership, The Project for Public Spaces, Southwest Airlines Heart of the Community Grant & The San Diego Foundation